aspose-slides-cloud/aspose-slides-cloud-php/README.md

 **Web:** HTML
 **Other:** SWF (export whole presentations)

+## Fixes in Version 21.4.1
+* Fixed error with PHP 5.5.

 ## Enhancements in Version 21.4
 * New **CreateWatermark**, **CreateWatermarkOnline**, **CreateImageWatermark**, **CreateImageWatermarkOnline**, **DeleteWatermark** and **DeleteWatermarkOnline** methods to add or delete and remove watermark in presentations.
 * New **SetProtection**, **DeleteProtection**, **SetProtectionOnline** and **DeleteProtectionOnline** methods to set or clear presentation protection properties like read/write password, readonly flag.